-Child and Family Development, Associate in Applied Science
+Child and Family Development, Associate in Applied Science Florissant Valley, Forest Park and Meramec

-The Child and Family Development program offers students a variety of degree options and pathways of study.
-Students will investigate leading theories of child development and methodologies for curriculum planning and assessment.
+The Child and Family Development, Associate in Applied Science offers students a variety of career pathways, including Infant Toddler Studies, the study of the Exceptional Child, and Early Childhood Leadership.
+Students will investigate leading theories of child development and methodologies for curriculum planning, and assessment.
 Through class lectures, observation studies, field work with mentor teachers, service learning, and opportunities for discussion with award winning faculty, students will engage in the best practices designed for the study of young children and their families.

-The Child and Family Development program is aligned with education standards for Associate Degree programs set forth by the National Association for the Education of Young Children (NAEYC).
+The Child and Family Development program is aligned with the National Association for the Education of Young Children (NAEYC) Standards for Early

+Childhood Professional Preparation.
 St. Louis Community College prepares students to work with young children from infancy through age eight.

 The Associate in Applied Science (AAS) degree is a two-year program with a concentration of coursework in child development and family studies.
 AAS degree candidates can find employment as teachers, parent educators, community service workers, youth development program workers, administrators, program planners, managers or directors in early childhood settings.
-Environments for teaching young children include preschool programs, laboratory schools, elementary schools, and community nursery schools.
-With further study, students have the possibility of a variety of career options such as those in the legal system, hospital and medical settings, government agencies and therapy systems.
+Environments for teaching young children include Head Start and Early Head Start, preschool programs, laboratory schools, elementary schools, and community child care programs.
+With further study, students have the possibility of a variety of career options such as those in the legal system, hospital and medical settings, government agencies, and therapy systems.